Cloud migration is the process of moving data, applications or other business elements to a cloud computing environment.

 - Get organizational buy-in.
 The transition is much smoother when all stakeholders are on board and know their roles, from management to technical practitioners to end users.

 - Understand security risks.
 Cloud environments can be susceptible to mischief from internet attacks.
 Misconfigurations are arguably a bigger problem, given the complexity of cloud environments.
+Establish security policies for cloud deployments, ensure those policies are followed and perform comprehensive security testing to identify potential vulnerabilities.

 - Devise a long-term cloud roadmap.
 If a cloud migration is successful, organizations likely will look to replicate that success for other workloads.
 Identify the criteria to follow, from project timelines to different deployment options, such as a hybrid cloud setup.